hzqst/MetaHookSv/README.md

 r_water_fresnel (0.0 ~ 2.0) : to determine how to lerp and mix the refraction color and reflection color.

-r_water_depthfactor (0.0 ~ 100.0) : to determine if we can see through water in a close distance.
+r_water_depthfactor (0.0 ~ 1000.0) : to determine if we can see through water in a close distance.

+r_water_normfactor (0.0 ~ 1000.0) : to determine the size of water wave (offset to the normalmap).

+r_shadow 1 / 0 : to enable / disable per-object shadow rendering.